Hazelnutty, with an sweet fruity note

 - Suitable in Pregnancy

 Reminiscent of the finest Manchego, with a touch of Scotland.
-Using their own sheep’s unpasteurised milk, the Errington family have created a hard sheep’s milk cheese, aged for nine months, that has a sweet hazelnutty flavour with earthy, heathery undertones – capturing the nature of the rugged Scottish landscape.
+Using their own sheep’s unpasteurised milk, the Errington family have created a hard sheep’s milk cheese, that has a sweet hazelnutty flavour with earthy, heathery undertones – capturing the nature of the rugged Scottish landscape.

 Made by Selina Errington in Carnwath (near Edinburgh), Lanark, Scotland.